vightel/FloodMapsWorkshop/README.md

 * Or use the Publisher Node to do it on-demand

-## Becoming a Open GeoSocial Publisher Node
+## Becoming an Open GeoSocial Publisher Node

 * What does that mean?
   * Support [OpenSearch] (http://www.opensearch.org/Home)